govind-aadithya/OP3_Mujoco_Simulator/README.md

 ## **Run Simulator**

 Use ros run to run the node.

 `$  rosrun op3_mujoco RosPy_PostitionControl_V2_2.py`

+Note: '$ chmod +x $filepath/finename' required before rosrun

-(Current stable version of the code is V2_1.py.
+(Current stable version of the code is V2_2.py.
 Replace this with the most recent version while running.)